 ♥With all your mind: reading His word, seeking to understand it, learn from it, living it.
 It’s an important component to being connected, rooted and being able to trust in Him completely.

 Jesus is asking us to love Him with our entire person; in every thought and act.
-He gave Himself up for us because of His great love and asks the same in return.
+He gave Himself up for us because of His great love and the desire to give us eternal life.

-Hmmm, this is where I start to squirm.
+Hmmm, this is where I begin to squirm.
 This sounds difficult… But keep reading…

 Loving Others as God Loves Us